Distributed systems

 Consensus, sharding, backpressure, and the unglamorous work of keeping services up at 3 a.m.
 GMT.

-Three things, mostly.
+A few things.
 Everything I publish is something I wish I'd read five years earlier.

 Consensus, sharding, backpressure, and the unglamorous work of keeping services up at 3 a.m.
 GMT.